kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 to provide an external LB for bare-metal clusters, etc).

 Along this cambrian explosion of third-party software, the Service object itself received new concepts to improve the abstraction, for instance to express topology.
-This, third-party implementation are expected to update and become more complex over time, even if their core doesn't change (ie, the eBPF translation layer is not affected).
+Thus, third-party implementation are expected to update and become more complex over time, even if their core doesn't change (ie, the eBPF translation layer is not affected).